6 days Lhasa Winter Tour (Horse Riding, Hiking and Monasteries)

-Upon your arrival at Lhasa airport or train station, your Tibetan guide and driver will pick you up and transfer to the hotel in Lhasa old town, it is only 68km and two hours from the airport, from 15km which take 20 minutes.
-Take good rest to acclimatize the high altitude.
-Overnight at Lhasa.
+Upon your arrival at Lhasa airport or train station, your Tibetan guide and driver will meet you for the transfer to your hotel in Lhasa's old town.
+The journey from the airport is approximately 68 km and takes around 1.5 hours, whereas from the train station it's about 15 km and a 20-minute drive.
+Take a good rest to acclimatize to the high altitude.
+Overnight stay will be in Lhasa.

 Your guide and driver will see you off at the airport or train station, end the trip.